 Liver biopsy remains the gold standard for the staging of liver disease and it is still a good option for many patients.
 However, healthcare providers are increasingly using other effective tools to determine the degree of fibrosis in the liver.
 Of the emerging alternative staging methods, the following are the most commonly used in Canada.

-FibroScan® is a non-invasive tool used to assess the degree of fibrosis in the liver.
-It is a technique used to measure liver stiffness, which is closely related to the degree of fibrosis in the liver.
-The scan involves the painless placement of a probe on the surface of the skin, and takes only a few minutes to complete.
+FibroScan® is a non-invasive tool used to assess the degree of fibrosis in the liver by measuring liver stiffness, which is closely related to the degree of fibrosis in the liver.
+The scan involves the painless placement of a probe on the surface of the skin and takes only a few minutes to complete.
 The area sampled is approximately 100 times that seen on a typical liver biopsy.
 This procedure results in a reliable reading for most people.
 FibroScan® is available at a number of centres across Canada.

-FibroTest and APRI (AST-to-Platelet Ratio Index) and FIB-4 (Fibrosis-4) are non-invasive tools that rely on calculations based on blood tests to measure the degree of fibrosis in the liver.
-FibroTest is likely not covered by medical plans and therefore will have associated out-of-pocket expenses.
-APRI is derived from a calculation using a simple equation based on common blood tests.
+APRI (AST-to-Platelet Ratio Index) and FIB-4 (Fibrosis-4) are non-invasive tools that rely on calculations based on simple blood tests to estimate the degree of fibrosis in the liver.

 The goal of hepatitis C treatment is to cure the disease.
 Achieving this goal requires a commitment to success from both patient and health care provider.

 Taking steps to minimize the risk of disease progression and optimize the chances of success once therapy begins are integral to achieving cure in the management of chronic hepatitis C.